junxit/us-congress-bills-119/metadata.md

 - 2025-07-14 — Mr. Westerman moved to suspend the rules and pass the bill. (text: CR H3224)
 - 2025-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote.
 - 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2025-07-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.